GJAnsah/screen_grapher/README.md

 # a-screen-grapher
-Draws a graph on the smartphone of the student to give them an idea of how to position objects on their screen.
+Graphs the screen of the smartphone of a student enrolled in SuaCode.
+This gives them an idea of how to position objects on their screen in Processing during the SuaCode course.